BillJr99/Ursinus-CS376/_pages/Projects/proj-syscallprocess.md

 The syscall number for your first syscall should be 285, since the current "last item" in the list is `sys_eventfd` with number 284.
 You'll increment this number each time you make a new syscall.

-Build and install your kernel (don't forget to `make install` and `update-grub`!), and reboot, to make your syscall active in the kernel.
+Build and install your kernel (don't forget to `make install` and `update-grub` if you are working directly within the virtual machine!), and reboot, to make your syscall active in the kernel.
 As a reminder, this is how you build your kernel (from within the `linux-2.6.22.19` directory):

 ```
 make -j2 EXTRAVERSION='.19-LASTNAME' C=0